SaidMagdy1/SaidMagdy1/README.md

 ### 🧰 Here is what I'm working on!

 - 🔭 I’m currently working on building HMI(Cluster/Infotainment).
-- Building wifi connection between mobile and the vechile.
+- Building wifi connection between mobile and the vehicle.
 - system graphs.
 - navigation page..etc
 - all done by QT/Qml.